Biopsy Tissue Samples for Research

 Bone Marrow Biopsy Result

 A primary purpose of the biopsy is to find out whether your bone marrow is functioning properly, and if not to determine why.
-Your sample will be examined by a pathologist who will perform several tests to help determine the cause of any abnormalities.
-If you have a certain type of cancer like lymphoma, a bone marrow biopsy is done to help stage the cancer by determining whether or not the cancer is in the bone marrow.
-Abnormal results may be due to cancer, infection, or another bone marrow disease.
-Your doctor may need to order more tests to confirm a diagnosis.
-And they will discuss the results and treatment options if needed and plan your next steps during the follow-up appointment.
+A pathologist will examine your sample and will perform several tests to help determine the cause of any abnormalities.
+If you have a certain type of cancer like lymphoma, doctors will do a bone marrow biopsy to help stage the cancer by determining whether or not the cancer is in the bone marrow.

 Biopsy Follow up

-After the tissue sample is taken, your doctors will need to analyze it.
-In some cases, this analysis can be done at the time of procedure.
-More often, however, the sample will need to be sent to a laboratory for testing.
-The results can take anywhere from a few days to a few weeks.
+results can take anywhere from a few days to a few weeks.
 Once the results arrive, your doctor may call you to share the results, or ask you to come in for a follow-up appointment to discuss the next steps.
 If the results showed signs of cancer, your doctor should be able to tell the cancer’s type and level of aggression from your biopsy.
-If your biopsy was done for a reason other than cancer, the lab report should be able to guide your doctor in diagnosing and treating that condition.

 If the results are negative but the doctor’s suspicion is still high either for cancer or other conditions, you may need another biopsy or a different type of biopsy.
 Your doctor will be able to guide you as to the best course to take.
 If you have any questions about the biopsy prior to the procedure or about the results, don’t hesitate to talk with your doctor.
 You may want to write down your questions and bring them with you to your next office visit.